jupyter-on-openshift/jupyter-notebooks/README.md

 If any build of a custom image fails because the default memory limit on builds in your OpenShift cluster is too small, you can increase the limit by running:

 ```
-oc patch bc/my-scipy-notebook \
+oc patch bc/custom-notebook \
   --patch '{"spec":{"resources":{"limits":{"memory":"1Gi"}}}}'
 ```

 and start a new build by running:

 ```
-oc start-build bc/my-scipy-notebook
+oc start-build bc/custom-notebook
 ```

 If using the custom notebook image with JupyterHub running in OpenShift, you may also need to set the image lookup policy on the image stream created.

 ```
-oc set image-lookup is/my-scipy-notebook
+oc set image-lookup is/custom-notebook
 ```

 This is necessary so that the image stream reference in the pod definition created by JupyterHub will be able to resolve the name to that of the image stream.

-For the ``scipy-notebook`` and ``tensorflow-notebook`` examples provided, if you wish to use the images, instead of running the above commands, you can instead use build configuration supplied, by running:
+For the ``scipy-notebook`` and ``tensorflow-notebook`` examples provided, if you wish to use the images, instead of running the above commands, after you have loaded the image stream for, or built the minimal notebook image, you can instead run the commands:

 ```
 oc create -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/build-configs/s2i-scipy-notebook.json